hashicorp/consul/middleware/kubernetes/README.md

     	}
     }

-And finally we connect to Kubernetes from outside the cluster:
+And finally we can connect to Kubernetes from outside the cluster:

 	kubernetes cluster.local {
 		endpoint https://k8s-endpoint:8443